 Ensure anaesthesia system is properly setup (Is all tubing associated with oxygen and anaesthesia system setup correctly?)

-Prepare the required injections based on rats’ weight (see Injections in Materials and Reagents) as well as a 3 ml injection of saline to be administered prior to surgery start.
+Prepare the required injections based on rats’ weight (see Table of Materials) as well as a 3 mL injection of saline to be administered prior to surgery start.

-Ensure that the heat pad, lamp, microscope, and shaver, are all set up and functional.
+Ensure that the heat pad (maintenance temperature 37o C), lamp, microscope, and shaver, are all set up and functional.

+NOTE: No specific magnification for the dissecting microscope is required, as magnification will vary depending on user preference and visibility during the procedure.

+CAUTION: Ensure the animals temperature does not drop below 35oC or exceed 40oC during the procedure

 Preparation of Rat

-Ensure all tubing associated with the anaesthesia system and oxygen tank are connected and if required, input the weight of the animal into the anaesthesia system to set the oxygen flow rate (Fig 1A).
+Ensure all tubing associated with the anaesthesia system and oxygen tank are connected.
+If using the Somnoflow anaesthesia system (see Table of Materials), set the isoflurane induction to 3% and input the weight of the animal into the anaesthesia system to set the oxygen flow rate for maintenance anaesthesia (Supplementary Fig 1A).

+NOTE: Keep anaesthesia at a maintenance level suitable for each individual animal.
+This can vary between 1.3 - 2% depending on the animal.

-Place the rat into the induction chamber until it’s unable to right itself, switch to isoflurane maintenance level, and move the rat to the nose cone.
+Place the rat into the induction chamber until it’s unable to right itself, switch to desired isoflurane maintenance level, and move the rat to the nose cone.

-Administer 3 ml saline and required drug injections, subcutaneously, prior to shaving.
+Administer 3 mL saline and required drug injections, subcutaneously, prior to shaving.

-NOTE: Following saline injections and shaving, it is helpful to inject the bupivacaine into several spots along the intended incision site
+NOTE: Following saline injections and shaving, inject the bupivacaine into several spots along the intended incision site

 While monitoring the animal’s level of anaesthesia, prepare all instruments (microscope, tools, sterile drapes) in the surgical area.
-Do this by placing a sterile drape for the tools in the desired area, following by organizing the tools on the drape maintaining the sterile field.
+Place a sterile drape for the tools in the desired area, and organize the tools on the drape maintaining the sterile field.

 Shave the fur along the back of the animal, from the base of neck to the top of the hips.